Abraham bar Hiyya: Matter and Form

-Abraham bar Ḥiyya's philosophical system is neoplatonic like that of ibn Gabirol and of the author of Torot ha-Nefesh ('Reflections on the Soul'), as Plotinus stated:
+Abraham bar Ḥiyya's philosophical system is neoplatonic like that of Solomon ibn Gabirol and of the author of Torot ha-Nefesh "Reflections on the Soul" as Plotinus stated:

-Matter, being void of all reality, requires form to give it existence.
-Now the union of these two by the will of God, which brings them from a state of potentiality into one of actuality, is creation, time itself being simultaneously produced with the created things.
-Both matter and form consist of two different elements.
-There is pure and there is impure matter.
-So also there is form too sublime to mingle with matter, such as that of the angelic or the upper world; and form which, being receptive and hollow, is susceptible to mixture with matter.
-The upper world, while gazing upon the lower and radiating its higher light, causes the mixture of matter with receptive form, the "tohu va-bohu"; and out of pure matter the celestial bodies, and out of impure matter the four elements, were evolved.
-But while the first formed into an inseparable combination and the mixture of the latter is one which constantly changes, a third form exists which mixes with matter for a certain time, to live again in a disembodied state after its separation, and this is the human soul.
-According to its wisdom—which makes it seek the upper world, the pure lasting form—or its folly—which makes it follow the impure matter of the perishable world below—the soul of man partakes of the nature of either the one or the other but, his destination being to live forever like the angels, man has been appointed by God to be the ruler of all beings on earth; and in the same measure in which he fulfills or deviates from his destination, does he rise or fall in dignity above or below his fellow creatures.

-Says Abraham bar Ḥiyya, in common with Aristotle, and others:

-For after all, says he with Plato, the soul in this world of flesh is, as it were, imprisoned, while the animal soul craves for worldly pleasures, and experiences pain in foregoing them.
+He agrees with Plato that the soul in this world of flesh is imprisoned, while the animal soul craves for worldly pleasures, and experiences pain in foregoing them.
 Still, only the sensual man requires corrections of the flesh to liberate the soul from its bondage; the truly pious need not, or rather should not, undergo fasting or other forms of asceticism except such as the law has prescribed.
-But, precisely as man has been set apart among his fellow creatures as God's servant, so Israel is separate from the nations, the same three terms (bara, yaẓar, 'asah) being used by the prophet for Israel's creation as for that of man in Genesis.
+But, precisely as man has been set apart among his fellow creatures as God's servant, so Israel is separate from the nations, the same three terms (bara, yaṣar, and asah) being used by the prophet for Israel's creation as for that of man in Genesis.

 Three Classes of Pious Men

-Like Baḥya, Abraham bar Ḥiyya distinguishes three classes of pious men:
+Like Baḥya ibn Paquda, Abraham bar Ḥiyya distinguishes three classes of pious men: